hydrogen

 One promising method is tunable diode laser absorption spectroscopy (TDLAS) technology, which has gained significant attention for detecting various gases.
 TDLAS offers several key advantages, including non-contact measurement, in situ detection, high selectivity, rapid response, low cost, and multi-component, multi-parameter measurement capabilities.
 It works on the principle that gases absorb light at a specific wavelength, resulting in a dark line in the absorption spectrum, known as the absorption line.
 By measuring the amount of laser light that has been absorbed at this wavelength, the concentration of the gas can be determined.
 However, detecting low concentrations of hydrogen with TDLAS is difficult because hydrogen has weaker absorption in the infrared region compared to other gases.

 To address this issue, a research team from Japan led by Associate Professor Tatsuo Shiina from the Graduate School of Engineering, Chiba University, developed an innovative method for precise hydrogen gas measurement using TDLAS.
-The team comprised Alifu Xiafukaiti and Nofel Lagrosas from the Graduate School of Engineering, Chiba University, Ippei Asahi from the Shikoku Research Institute Inc., and Shigeru Yamaguchi from the School of Science, Tokai University.
+The team included Alifu Xiafukaiti and Nofel Lagrosas from the Graduate School of Engineering, Chiba University, Ippei Asahi from the Shikoku Research Institute Inc., and Shigeru Yamaguchi from the School of Science, Tokai University.
 Their study was made available online on August 13, 2024, and published in Volume 180 of the journal Optics and Laser Technology on January 01, 2025.

 “In this study, we achieved highly sensitive detection of hydrogen gas through meticulous control of pressure and modulation parameters in the TDLAS setup” said Professor Shiina.
 “Additionally, we introduced a calibration-free technique that ensures the adaptability to a wide range of concentrations.”